 Cell Ranger7.1 (latest), printed on 05/28/2023

-cellranger mkfastq will select the appropriate mode depending on the sample indexes used, and enable index-hopping filtering automatically for dual-indexed flowcells.
-For example, with the Dual Index Kit TT Set A, well A1 can be specified in the samplesheet as SI-TT-A1, and cellranger mkfastq will recognize the i7 and i5 indices as
+cellranger mkfastq will select the appropriate mode depending on the sample indexes used, and enable index-hopping filtering automatically for dual-indexed flow cells.
+For example, with the Dual Index Kit TT Set A, well A1 can be specified in the sample sheet as "SI-TT-A1", and cellranger mkfastq will recognize the i7 and i5 indices as

 AGTGTTACCT, respectively.
-Similarly for Single Index Kit T Set A, well A1 can be specified in the samplesheet as SI-GA-A1, and cellranger mkfastq will recognize the four i7 indexes (
+Similarly for Single Index Kit T Set A, well A1 can be specified in the sample sheet as "SI-GA-A1", and cellranger mkfastq will recognize the four i7 indexes (

 cellranger mkfastq accepts additional options beyond those shown in the table below because it is a wrapper around bcl2fastq.
 Consult the User Guide for Illumina's

 bcl2fastq for more information.